 Estragon: I see nothing.

 Vladmir: But yesterday evening it was all black and bare.
 And now it’s covered with leaves.

 Vladmir: In a single night.

 They spoke of hope and yet were unaware.
 They looked upon hope and couldn’t see.

 It reminded me of the ‘great thaw’ in C. S. Lewis’ ‘The Lion, the Witch and the Wardrobe’.
 Winter had surrendered its hold and a fervent Spring burst forth.
-It was a sign of hope; the rebirth, the new growth, and the abundant evidence of life.
+It was a sign of hope, rebirth, new growth, and abundant evidence of life.

 We need a hope that will keep us strong and sustain us when life appears incomprehensible and meaningless.

 As James Aughey reminds us,

 Hope is the last lingering light of the human heart.
 It shines when every other is put out.
 Extinguish it, and the gloom of affliction becomes the blackness of darkness – cheerless and impenetrable.